Of course, flash cards can be boring. But if you get a little creative, they are cheap, portable, educational, and fun.

 6. Make your own set of alphabet cards using index cards.

-7. Decorate - we have these 8x10 alphabet cards hanging from a clip wire in our playroom, but they would look really cute framed too.
+7. Decorate - we have 8x10 alphabet cards hanging from a clip wire in our playroom, but they would look really cute framed too.

 When your child knows some or all the letter names and sounds: